mrbungle64/ioBroker.ecovacs-deebot/README.md

 For instructions for other systems visit https://www.npmjs.com/package/canvas#compiling

+## FAQ

+Frequently asked questions can be found [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki/FAQ)

 ## Usage

-* Information on how to use this adapter can be found [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki)
+Information on how to use this adapter can be found [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki)

 ### States

-* Information about the states can be found [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki/States-%28EN%29) (English) and [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki/Datenpunkte-%28DE%29) (German)
+Information about the states can be found [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki/States-%28EN%29) (English) and [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki/Datenpunkte-%28DE%29) (German)

-## FAQ

-* Frequently asked questions can be found [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki/FAQ)

 ## Known issues